JoshVandeWalle/OpinionMarket/Issues.md

 - Data consistency not guranteed if a compenstation transaction fails
 - Occasional issues with requests being aborted because of asynchronous requests and rendering
 - Images appear stretched on Chrome
-- Responsiveness could be improved
+- Messaging component is not responsive for mobile